nrfconnect/sdk-nrfxlib/nrf_rpc/README.rst

 Remote procedure call library (nRF RPC)
 #######################################

-nRF RPC is a remote procedure call library for |NCS| enabling inter-processor communication on Nordic Semiconductor SoCs.
+nRF RPC is a remote procedure call library for enabling inter-processor communication on Nordic Semiconductor SoCs.
-The library is RTOS-agnostic and implements serialization of function calls.
+The library provides a framework for function call serialization.
-It is designed to be used with an underlying transport layer, for example `OpenAMP`_.
+It is RTOS-agnostic and designed to be used with an underlying transport layer, such as one based on `OpenAMP`_.

-The nRF RPC library allows for calling a function on remote processors from a local processor, in both synchronous and asynchronous way.
+The nRF RPC library allows for calling a function on a remote processor from a local processor, in both synchronous and asynchronous way.
+The library simplifies:

+* The serialization of user APIs, such as those of a Bluetooth stack.
+* The execution of functions implementing those APIs on a remote processor.

-Depending on the transport layer, the remote processor is not limited to a single device.
+Depending on the transport layer, the local and remote processors are not confined to just one device.
-It can also be a separate device of any type (for example, a PC), or another core on the same system.
+The remote processor can be located on a separate device of any kind, such as a PC, or it can be another CPU core within the same device.

-The nRF RPC library simplifies the serialization of user APIs, such as a Bluetooth stack, and executing of functions implementing those APIs on a remote CPU.
-The library is operating system independent so it can be used with any operating system after porting the OS-dependent layers of the library.
+The library can be used with any operating system after porting the OS-dependent layers of the library.

-The API layer on top of the core nRF RPC API uses the `zcbor`_ library for serialization.
+The CBOR API layer on top of the core nRF RPC API uses the `zcbor`_ library for serializing the function arguments and return values.

 .. toctree::
    :maxdepth: 2